fractarchy/fractagui/README.md

 >
 > ![](contents/image1.jpg)
 >
 > Would you like to bring a touch of adventurous spirit to your web site?
 Leaving a strong impression on your content, Fractarchy-CMS does things a bit differently.
-As an original content navigating environment, it provides a user with entertaining experience of having fun in discovering information among your content selection.
+As an original content navigating environment, it provides a user with an entertaining experience in discovering information among your content selection.
 Possible applications are surely endless, and they are waiting to be discovered by the creativity child in you.

 ## 1. about fractarchy-cms